Tini79/cflow/docs/channel-manager/tutorials/channel-manager/tools/log-email.md

 # Log Email

 The **Log Email** menu is used to monitor the status of Email data transmission from PMS to Channel Manager.
-With this menu, you can see whether Email was successful or failed sent to your property emails, making the integration monitoring process more transparent and easy to monitor.
+With this menu, you can see whether Email was successful or failed sent to your related property emails, making the integration monitoring process more transparent and easy to monitor.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';